-Spinach Quiche for an Easter or Passover Brunch — The Weekender
+Spinach Quiche for an Easter Brunch — The Weekender

 I’m not sure when exactly it happened, but I can no longer bear to go out to brunch.
 I hate the long waits and the fact that once you do get a table, your meal proceeds at breakneck speed so the restaurant can turn your table.
 (I don’t dispute their right to do so.
 I just don’t enjoy rushing through a meal.)